 Key Issue: A number of submissions identified pressures or issue areas which they felt were not adequately addressed or not given enough attention.
-Specific areas highlighted were climate change, aquaculture, coastal and marine waters, wetlands and alien/invasive species.
+Specific areas highlighted were climate change, aquaculture and wetlands.

 Response: Between publication of the draft plan and the final plan, new and/or extended sections have been added in order to address the following issues: